We ran the world's biggest survey on employee ideas and whether companies listen to them, and the results were pretty interesting.

 All too often, employees feel discouraged from sharing their ideas because they think they’ll never go anywhere.
 Over 50% of employees report that their company fails to implement good ideas.

 I feel my company pays lip service to ideas.
-Not enough action taken to implement good ideas.
+Not enough action is actually taken to implement good ideas.

 This execution gap can in part be explained by the way companies currently listen.
 The results show that less than a third of companies have a clear process in place for managing employee ideas.
 In light of this, it’s easy to see how good ideas sometimes get lost or forgotten by the wayside.